 Event Organisers use NCASS.org.uk to search for caterers for their events.
 How could this help you? > Find out here

-The Events Guide is a guidebook of over 2000 Shows and Events in the UK.
+The Outdoor Events Directory is a guidebook of over 2500 Shows and Events in the UK.
 How could this help you? > Find out here

 "Advice has been great, your members pack soothed the process of registering with our local council.
 I really can't understand why every caterer isn't a member.
 Just keep up the good work" Graham Ellis.